 DevOps Security Best Practice # 1: Hardening your IT Resources

 First, you must secure your operating system and Nginx/PHP servers.
 If you’re using containers, secure everything within the container.
 For a cloud instance, secure the software and services running inside the instance.
-When special services are used, such as Jenkins, secure them as well.
+Secure special services, such as Jenkins, as well.

 Server and OS